Health Insurance Information

 What health coverage do I have during my overseas program?

-Undergraduate students traveling abroad on overseas programs sponsored by Lewis & Clark are automatically enrolled in a supplemental travel insurance policy underwritten by Nationwide Mutual Insurance Company.
+Undergraduate students traveling abroad on overseas programs sponsored by Lewis & Clark are automatically enrolled in a supplemental travel insurance policy underwritten by Nationwide Mutual Insurance Company (or in a comparable policy offered through their program provider - if applicable).
 This policy contains some limited health benefits, and is designed to be supplemental to other health insurance.
 This supplemental travel insurance policy includes benefits for emergency sickness and emergency accident medical expenses, up to $500,000, and also includes a variety of other coverages.
 We encourage all students (and their families) to be familiar with the specific benefits of the supplemental travel insurance policy prior to departure.

 As a student, I have been automatically enrolled in the College’s Student Health Insurance program while I have studied in Portland.
 Will I be automatically enrolled in that program for the semester I study abroad?

 No. For the semester students are studying abroad, they are NOT automatically enrolled in the Student Health Insurance plan.
 But students can choose to continue to be enrolled in the Student Health Insurance policy by filling out the opt-in enrollment form and sending it to Student & Departmental Account Services (email@example.com) and paying the semester premium.
 That premium is NOT included in your fees for your overseas program.

 When does my travel insurance take effect?
 When does it end?

 All coverage (except trip cancellation) takes effect at 12:01 a.m. local time at the location of the Insured, on the latter of the scheduled departure date, or upon the student’s departure from the U.S.A.
 Please be aware that this means that students will generally have no health benefits through the travel insurance policy prior to their departure for their program.

 Coverage ends at 11:59 p.m. local time on the scheduled return date for the program.